UK Directors’ report, employment of disabled persons and employee involvement, SI 2008/410 Sch 7

 As part of this role, Dave Coplin uses the insight he has gained to provide the Board with an employee perspective across a range of issues, which the Board considers to be very valuable.
 Dave meets regularly with senior members of the Human Resources team and is also supporting the business in how it may utilise technology to better communicate with employees.
 In addition, as a member of the Remuneration Committee his insight is also very helpful in the context of Executive pay.

 Updates on employee matters are normally presented to the Remuneration Committee or Board at least twice a year and cover a wide range of issues.
-Over the course of FY 2023 these updates have focused on employee engagement and specifically detailed feedback from the two engagement surveys held during the year, the recruitment market, pay and conditions and flexibility and working hours.
+Over the course of FY 2025 these updates have focused on employee engagement and specifically detailed feedback from the two engagement surveys held during the year, the forthcoming Employment Rights Bill and its implications for the business, the introduction of a new employee communications app and progress updates on the implementation of a new HR and Payroll system, due in 2026.

 We provide opportunities for employees to give their feedback to the Company in a number of ways, from team or shift meetings in pubs, bars and restaurants and engagement surveys for all employees to the Mitchells & Butlers Business Forum.
 Business Forum representatives collect questions from employees across the Company and put them to members of the Executive Committee.
 The questions and answers are communicated to employees.